Allocation, Pt. 2: The Value in Diversification

-Andrew Sheets: Welcome to Thoughts of the Market.
-I'm Andrew Sheets, Chief Cross Asset Strategist for Morgan Stanley Research.
+Andrew Sheets Welcome to Thoughts on the Market.
+I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley Research.

-Andrew Sheets: As a reminder, if you enjoy Thoughts of the Market, please take a moment to rate and review us on the Apple Podcasts App.
+Andrew Sheets And as a reminder, if you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
 It helps more people find the show.